section-engineering-education/engineering-education/articles/android-custom-views-extending-view-subclass/index.md

 This will change the color of the text view every time the user selects a color.

-And that's it!
+That's it!
 Build and run the app.
-The result should resemble the one below.
+The results should resemble the one below.

 ![App](/engineering-education/android-custom-views-extending-view-subclass/app.gif)

 ### Conclusion
 In this article, we have gone through creating a custom view by extending a widget.
 We have also seen how we can change the view's appearance by drawing.
-Creating custom views through this approach is quite easier.
+Creating custom views through this approach is a bit easier.

 It gives the application a unique appearance with less work to do.
 Check this [article](/engineering-education/android-custom-views-extending-view/) for a guide on creating custom views by extending the `View` class.
-You can find the source code of the application on [github](https://github.com/kayere/color-slider.git).
+You can find the source code of the application on [GitHub](https://github.com/kayere/color-slider.git).
 Feel free to raise an issue or a PR if you notice any error.

+---
+Peer Review Contributions by: [Linus Muema](/engineering-education/authors/linus-muema/)